|author||Brett Wilson <email@example.com>||Wed Sep 14 14:18:21 2022 -0700|

 Alternatively, you can build GN from source with a C++17 compiler:

-git clone https://gn.googlesource.com/gn cd gn python build/gen.py ninja -C out # To run tests: out/gn_unittests
+git clone https://gn.googlesource.com/gn cd gn python build/gen.py # --allow-warning if you want to build with warnings. ninja -C out # To run tests: out/gn_unittests

 On Windows, it is expected that